mosaeedesraa/MVC-Errors/README.md

 1 - Change custom error  in Web.config to mode = "off" .

-2 - Wite this for All Conreollers
+2 - Wite this for All Controllers

     public class HomeController : BaseController